cncf/glossary/LOCALIZATION.md

 ---

 # Localization team guidelines
-Every localization team may have their own process of working on localizing terms.
+Every localization team may have its own process of working on localizing terms.
 However, here are some guidelines that are common for all localization teams:

-1. Only terms with the status `Completed` in the english version are ready to be localized.
+1. Only terms with the status `Completed` in the English version are ready to be localized.
-2. All contributions related to localization have to be based on the `dev-xx` branch and PRs need to target `dev-xx`.
+2. All contributions related to localization have to be based on the `dev-xx` branch, and PRs need to target `dev-xx`.
 3. Localization teams need to get changes from the `main` branch in their `dev-xx` branch from time to time.
 Therefore a PR should be opened where the `main` branch is merged into `dev-xx`.
-The glossary maintainers will then choose the rebase method to complete the PR in order to keep the history linear.
+The glossary maintainers will then choose the rebase method to complete the PR and keep the history linear.
-4. A localized term does not have to match the english version completely.
-Also, the localized and english version of term can coexist independently throughout updates.
-Localization teams can decide for themselves to which degree localized terms have to match their english version and how to handle updates on the english term.
+4. A localized term does not have to match the English version completely.
+Also, the localized and English versions of terms can coexist independently throughout updates.
+Localization teams can decide to which degree localized terms have to match their English version and how to handle updates on the English term.